 - Total monthly mortgage payments must not exceed 30% of the borrower’s gross monthly income.

-- The borrower must have verifiable income or have been in consistent employment for at least 2 consecutive years.
+- The borrower must have verifiable employment for at least two years via bank statements, tax returns and pay stubs.

-To begin the application process for an FHA loan, select an FHA-approved lender in your area from this list.
+To begin the application process for an FHA loan, select an FHA-approved lender in your area by creating a list from this search tool.
 The process is similar to applying for a traditional loan, except you will need to show you meet the minimum credit score and other requirements specific to an FHA insured loan.
 The lender will usually ask you for the following:

 - Personal information, including driver’s license or state ID card, Social Security number, marital status, residential address, contact details, and signature.